How to make your own training plan

 Schedule an initial fitness test

 They might not be a lot of fun, but it’s wise to get in a fitness test before you write your training plan.
-This’ll give you a clear idea of your current fitness and highlight the areas where you need to improve.
+This will give you a clear idea of your current fitness and highlight the areas where you need to improve.
 There are loads of tests you can carry out, but if you want to keep things simple, just find a climb or a stretch of road near you that you can time yourself on.
 Make sure you keep a record of all your results!

 Slot your riding in around your life